jkreddy123/aws-lex-browser-audio-capture/README.md

-# LexAudio
+# HTML5 Media
-An example of using the Amazon Lex JavaScript SDK to send and receive audio from the Lex PostContent API.
-Demonstrates how to capture an audio device, record audio, convert the audio into a format that Lex will recognize, and play the response.
+An example of using the HTML media API, Javascript to send and receive audio from the GCP storage/Speech-to-text API.
+Demonstrates how to capture an audio device, record audio, convert the audio into a format that GCP NLP will recognize, and play the response.
 All from a web browser.

-A companion blog post to the example code can be found [here](https://aws.amazon.com/blogs/ai/capturing-voice-input-in-a-browser/).
+Project is a modification of, blog post to the example code can be found [here](https://aws.amazon.com/blogs/ai/capturing-voice-input-in-a-browser/).

 ## Setup
 1. Download and include the AWS JavaScript SDK: